-- The next of kin of an individual who died will receive £20,000
+- The next of kin of an individual who died receives £20,000

-- Any individual who has been hospitalised for at least a week will receive £10,000
+- Any individual who has been hospitalised for at least a week receives £10,000

 - Any individual who was hospitalised for at least six hours (but for less than four days) has been awarded £3,500